francoismichel/i-d-quic-fec/draft-michel-quic-fec.md

 ~~~~
 FEC_WINDOW {
-  Window Epoch (i),
+  Window Sequence Number (i),
   Window Size (i),
 }
 ~~~~
 {: #fig-fec-window-frame title="FEC_WINDOW frame format"}

-The Window Epoch field is a unique identifier increasing by exactly one for each new FEC_WINDOW frame sent by the FEC receiver.
+The Window Sequence Number field is a unique identifier increasing by exactly one for each new FEC_WINDOW frame sent by the FEC receiver.

 The Window Size field indicates the number of symbols that can be stored simultaneously by the receiver.
-The Window Size value overrides the the window sizes received for smaller window epochs.
+The Window Size value overrides the the window sizes received for smaller window sequence numbers.

 ## Announcing the recovered symbols